edlongman/inet/tutorials/queueing/doc/Filter1.rst

 In this test, packets are produced periodically by an active packet source (ActivePacketSource).
 The packets are consumed by a passive packet sink (PassivePacketSink).
-Packets are passed through from the source to the sink by a filter (PacketFilter).
+Packets are passed through from the source to the sink by a filter (ContentBasedFilter).
 Every second packet is dropped.

 The network contains ...
 TODO